-Mr. Zhihui Yang has served as our chief financial officer since April 2015 and executive president since January 2021.
-Prior to that, Mr. Yang held multiple positions after he joined our company in April 2006, including vice president of finance, deputy director of president office and senior financial manager.
-Prior to joining us, Mr. Yang served as the financial director of Beijing Hua De Xin Investment Co., Ltd. from July 2002 to April 2006.
+Mr. Zhihui Yang has served as our executive president since January 2021 and chief financial officer since April 2015.
+He held multiple positions since he joined our company in April 2006, including vice president of finance, deputy director of president office and senior financial manager.
+Prior to joining us, Mr. Yang served as the financial director of Beijing Hua De Xin Investment Co., Ltd. from July 2002 to March 2006.
 From August 1997 and May 2002, Mr. Yang worked for PricewaterhouseCoopers as a senior auditor.
 Mr. Yang received his bachelor's degree in economics from Guanghua School of Management of Peking University.

-Mr. Louis T. Hsieh has served as our director since March 2007.
+Mr. Louis T. Hsieh has served as our director since March 2007 and senior advisor since January 2016.
 From May 2009 to January 2016, Mr. Hsieh served as our president, and from December 2005 to April 2015, he served as our chief financial officer.
-Mr. Hsieh currently serves as the global chief financial officer and board director for Hesai Group, a leading 3-D LIDAR and robotics company based in China, since April 2021 (director since June 2021).
-Mr. Hsieh served as the global chief financial officer of NIO Inc. (NYSE: NIO), an NYSE-listed electronic vehicle company in China, from May 2017 to October 2019.
-Mr. Hsieh also serves as an independent director of JD.com Inc. (Nasdaq: JD; HKEX: 9618), a leading technology driven e-commerce company in China listed on Nasdaq and the Hong Kong Stock Exchange, and an independent director of Yum China Holdings, Inc. (NYSE: YUMC; HKEX: 9987), a leading restaurant company in China listed on the NYSE and Hong Kong Stock Exchange.
-Mr. Hsieh holds a bachelor's degree in industrial engineering and engineering management from Stanford University, an MBA degree from the Harvard Business School, and a J.D. degree from the University of California at Berkeley.
+Mr. Hsieh currently serves as the global chief financial officer, since April 2021, and board director, since June 2021, of Hesai Technology, a global leader in 3-D Lidar solutions.
+Mr. Hsieh also serves as an independent director since May 2014, of JD.com Inc. (Nasdaq: JD; HKEX: 9618), a leading technology driven e-commerce company in China listed on Nasdaq and the Hong Kong Stock Exchange, and an independent director since November 2016, and chairman of the audit committee from 2016 to 2019, of Yum China Holdings, Inc. (NYSE: YUMC; HKEX: 9987), the leading operator of restaurant chains in China including KFC and Pizza Hut..
+From May 2017 to October 2019, Mr. Hsieh served as the global chief financial officer of NIO Inc. (NYSE: NIO; HKEX: 9866; SGX: NIO), a leading electric car original equipment manufacturer.
+Prior to joining us in 2005, Mr. Hsieh was the chief financial officer of ARIO Data Networks, Inc. in San Jose, California from 2004 to 2002, Mr. Hsieh was the managing director for the private equity firm of Darby Asia Investors (HK) Limited from 2002 to 2003.
+From 2000 to 2002, Mr. Hsieh was the managing director and the Asia-Pacific tech/media/telecoms head of UBS Capital Asia Pacific, the private equity division of UBS AG.
+From 1997 to 2000, Mr. Hsieh was a technology investment banker at JP Morgan in San Francisco, California, where he was a vice president, and Credit Suisse First Boston in Palo Alto, California, where he was an associate.
+From 1990 to 1996, Mr. Hsieh was a Corporate and securities attorney at White & Case LLP in Los Angeles.
+Mr. Hsieh holds a bachelor's degree in industrial engineering and engineering management from Stanford University, an MBA degree from the Harvard Business School, and a J.D. degree from the University of California